mrkhntr/C2MIPsASM/README.md

 else:
 end_if:
 ```
-4. Add other computation to the loop and initialize registers.
+4. Add other computation to the `if` and initialize registers.
 ```assembly
   li $s0, 10          # $s0 <a> = 10
   li $s1, 20          # $s1 <b> = 20